cegme/MADden/demo_script_cikm2012.md

     LIMIT 5;

-If we wanted to do something a little smater.
+If we wanted to do something a little smarter.
 We can look for words that may contain spelling errors using qgrams.
 We create another UDF to take care of the qgram distance calculation.
-We could alternativley used a package that comes with postgres called `pg_similarity`.
+We could alternatively used a package that comes with postgres called `pg_similarity`.